grafana/agent/docs/sources/operator/architecture.md

 The shard number is not added as a label, as sharding is designed to be transparent on the receiver end.

-## Enabling sharding and replication
+## Enable sharding and replication

-To enable sharding and replication, you need to set the `shards` and `replicas` properties in the Grafana Agent configuration file.
-For example, the following configuration file would shard the data into 3 shards and replicate each shard to 2 other Grafana Agent instances:
+To enable sharding and replication, you must set the `shards` and `replicas` properties in the Grafana Agent configuration file.
+For example, the following configuration file would shard the data into three shards and replicate each shard to two other Grafana Agent instances:

 ```
 shards: 3